-(3) Includes any pending legal action before the Commission involving such mine as of March 31, 2014.
+(3) Includes any pending legal actions before the Commission involving such mine as of March 31, 2016.
 All pending legal actions were initiated by the Company.
 The pending legal actions may relate to the citations or orders issued by MSHA during the reporting period or to citations or orders issued in prior periods.
-There were six legal actions instituted and no legal actions resolved during the reporting period.
+Due to timing and other factors, the data may not agree with the mine data retrieval system maintained by MSHA.
+There was one legal action instituted or none resolved during the reporting period.

 Pattern or Potential Pattern of Violations.
-During the quarter ended March 31, 2014, none of the mines operated by the Company received written notice from MSHA of either (a) a pattern of violations of mandatory health or safety standards that are of such nature as could have significantly and substantially contributed to mine health or safety hazards under section 104(e) of the Mine Act or (b) the potential to have such a pattern.
+During the quarter ended March 31, 2016, none of the mines operated by the Company received written notice from MSHA of either (a) a pattern of violations of mandatory health or safety standards that are of such nature as could have significantly and substantially contributed to mine health or safety hazards under section 104(e) of the Mine Act or (b) the potential to have such a pattern.